jpetazzo/jpetazzo.github.io/_posts/2020-04-17-streaming-part-2-hardware-lights-cameras-mics.md

 streaming laptop on a delivery box and propped up the associated monitor.

+*August 2020 update:* I got a Fully Jarvis standing desk and I'm very happy with it.
+It freed up a lot of real estate on the desk (because I don't need the cardboard box and the weird wooden thing to prop up the streaming laptop).
+If you get one (or any kind of standing desk), I recommend one with memory buttons (so you can switch from one position to another very quickly) because it's only a small fraction of the overall price and I found it very useful.

 This section is first and foremost an excuse to show you an overview of what my setup looks like!